ATHLETIC GROIN CUPS: What to think about when choosing an Athletic cup

-A: Hockey player doesn’t bend over like a baseball catcher.
-A baseball catcher does do high kicks like in karate.
+A hockey player doesn’t bend over like a baseball catcher.
+A baseball catcher doesn’t do high kicks like in karate.
 So the cup shape, design, material, and support structure are all unique, and vital for protection.
 Make sure the protective cup works best for your sport.

 Face it guys, we hear this often, but not so much with athletic cups.

 Men and boys all have different sized bodies and genitals.
 Most jocks, cups, and compression shorts are sold by waist size.
 Great, so it fits around your waist.
 You’re protecting your testicles, not your waist!